ginnox1/CanalNetworkDocs_online/DesignOfDrops/DropDesign.md

 Working space: desired space to maintain for working space, set by default to 0.30m

 Compacted fill Ht: Height of compacted back filll material required on excavated bottom, and below the foundation block.
-The compacted fill volume reported considers 0.10m width application in excess of the foot print of structures on all sides.
+The compacted ***fill area*** reported considers 0.10m width application in excess of the foot print of structures on all sides.

 The calculation of quantities is carried out based on the following schematic diagrams: